-Term Definition accountable authority see subsection 12(2) of the Public Governance , Performance and Accountability Act 2013 (PGPA Act). administering entity when an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes. closed, non-competitive a closed non-competitive process involves inviting identified applicants to apply and assessing applications against the selection criteria and not against other applications. commencement date the expected start date for the grant activity.
+Term Definition accountable authority see subsection 12(2) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act). administering entity when an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes. closed, non-competitive a closed non-competitive process involves inviting identified applicants to apply and assessing applications against the selection criteria and not against other applications. commencement date the expected start date for the grant activity.
 Commonwealth entity a department of state, or a parliamentary department, or a listed entity or a body corporate established by a law of the Commonwealth.
 See subsections 10(1) and (2) of the PGPA Act.
-Commonwealth Grants Rules and Guidelines (CGRGs) establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
+Commonwealth Grants Rules and Guidelines (CGRGs) the overarching Commonwealth grants policy framework that articulates the expectations for all non-corporate Commonwealth entities in relation to grants administration.
 Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration. date of effect can be the date on which a grant agreement is signed or a specified starting date.
 Where there is no grant agreement, entities must publish information on individual grants as soon as practicable. decision maker the person who makes a decision to award a grant. eligibility criteria refer to the mandatory criteria which must be met to qualify for a grant.
 Funding Arrangement Manager the officer responsible for the ongoing management of the grantee and their compliance with the grant agreement.

-Term Definition grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money2 or other Consolidated Revenue Fund (CRF) money3 is to be paid to a grantee other than the Commonwealth which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/s refers to the project/tasks/services that the grantee is required to undertake. grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant.
-GrantConnect is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
-Grantee the organisation which has been selected to receive a grant. grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
+Term Definition grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money or other Consolidated Revenue Fund (CRF) money is to be paid to a grantee other than the Commonwealth which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity/activities refers to the project/tasks/services that the grantee is required to undertake. grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant. grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
 Grant opportunities may be open or targeted, and will reflect the relevant grant selection process. grant program a 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
 A grant program is a group of one or more grant opportunities under a single [entity] Portfolio Budget Statement program.
+GrantConnect the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+Grantee the organisation which has been selected to receive a grant.
 Portfolio Budget Statement (PBS) program PBS programs each link to a single outcome and provide transparency for funding decisions.
 These high-level PBS programs often comprise a number of lower level, more publicly recognised programs, some of which will be grant programs.
 A PBS program may have more than one grant program associated with it, and each of these may have one or more grant opportunities. selection criteria comprise eligibility criteria and assessment criteria.

-$^{^{\}rm 2}$ Relevant money is defined in the PGPA Act.
+&lt;sup>2 Relevant money is defined in the PGPA Act.
 See section 8, Dictionary.

-$^{^{\}rm 3}$ Other CRF money is defined in the PGPA Act.
+&lt;sup>3 Other CRF money is defined in the PGPA Act.
 See section 105, Rules in relation to other CRF money.